iftekar2/WeatherAPI/README.md

 # Features
-  *The App allowes you to enter any city in the world and the App will generate the weather of the city.
+  •The App allowes you to enter any city in the world and the App will generate the weather of the city.
-  *The App uses icon to diaplay the weather in the city.
+  •The App uses icon to diaplay the weather in the city.
-  *The Temprature is displayed in F
+  •The Temprature is displayed in F

 Installation
 1. Clone the repository: git clone https://github.com/iftekar2/WeatherApp.git